-Years Ended December 31, 200 2009 2010 Region Total Net Revenues % Total Net Revenues % Total Net Revenues % (In thousands of US\$, except for percentages) Europe 523,087 82.9 1,193,449 79.8 1,233,201 65.0 Asia and others 70,966 11.3 186,366 12.5 330,803 17.4 America 36,908 5.8 115,694 7.7 334,918 17.6 Total net revenues 630,961 100.0 1,495,509 100.0 1,898,922 100.0
+Years Ended December 31,

+2010 2011 2012

+Total Net Total Net Total Net

+Region Revenues % Revenues % Revenues %

+(In thousands of \$, except for percentages)

+Europe 1,193,449 79.8 1,233,201 65.0 656,460 50.7

+Asia and others 186,366 12.5 330,803 17.4 296,117 22.9

+America 115,694 7.7 334,918 17.6 342,252 26.4

+Total 1,495,509 100.0 1,898,922 100.0 1,294,829 100.0

-As we expand our manufacturing capacity and enhance our brand name, we continue to develop new customer relationships in a wider range of geographic markets to decrease our market concentration and dependence.
-In 2011, we significantly increased our total number of customers, gained market share in both Europe and the U.S. and achieved a leading market share in India and Canada.
-We aim to increase our sales in our existing major markets, including Germany, Italy, the United Kingdom, Spain, the United States, Canada, France, Japan, South Korea and China, while exploring other emerging solar markets, including South-East Asia, Africa, the Middle East and South America.
+As we expand our manufacturing capacity and enhance our brand name, we continue to develop new customer relationships in a wider range of geographic markets to decrease our market concentration.
+In 2012, we significantly increased our total number of customers, gained market share in Europe, the U.S. and Japan and achieved a leading market share in India, Canada, and Chile.
+We strive to achieve or maintain a leading market share in Thailand, Japan, India, Canada and Chile in 2013, while exploring other emerging solar markets, including Southeast Asia, Africa, the Middle East, Central Asia and South America.
 These markets have been significantly influenced by past and current government subsidies and incentives.
 While we expect to expand our markets, we expect that the European markets will remain our major markets in the near future.

 • Germany.
 The renewable energy laws in Germany require electricity transmission grid operators to connect various renewable energy sources to their electricity transmission grids and to purchase all electricity generated by such sources at guaranteed feed-in tariffs.

+Additional

-Additional regulatory support measures include investment cost subsidies, low-interest loans and tax relief to end users of renewable energy.
+regulatory support measures include investment cost subsidies, low-interest loans and tax relief to end users of renewable energy.